 Improving Energy Efficiency, Reducing Environmental Impact

 In partnership with the Ohio Hospital Association, COHC has established a collaborative of hospital facilities representatives that regularly meets to learn and implement best practices for improving the energy efficiency of their facilities.
-Franklin County hospitals are supported by AEP Ohio, which provides learning opportunities and funding support through its energy efficiency incentive program.

 - Hospitals are among the most energy-intensive facilities in the United States.

 - Hospitals have more than 2.5 times the energy intensity and carbon dioxide emissions of commercial office buildings.

 - Central Ohio Hospital Energy Collaborative: meeting quarterly to review and discuss each hospital’s Energy Star benchmarking scores, comparative peer data on energy use.